-For example, the general improvement in health behavior, achieved in recent years in Switzerland, has not prevented the progression of overweight and obesity in our country, which, according to a report by the Office Federal Statistics (FSO) published last October, reached 41% of the population in 2012.
-In particular, the proportion of obese people has almost doubled since 1992, mainly affecting 15–24 year olds.
+For example, the general improvement in health behaviour, achieved in recent years in Switzerland, has not prevented the progression of overweight and obesity in our country, which, according to a report by the Office Federal Statistics (FSO) published last October, reached 41% of the population in 2012.
+In particular, the proportion of obese people has almost doubled since 1992, mainly affecting 15–24-year-olds.

 It is currently considered that such a situation of energy imbalance is the result of a mismatch between our modern way of life, in particular the predominantly industrial diet and sedentary habits, and the “savings genome” inherited from our ancestors, optimized for millions of years to help build energy reserves in food insecure situations.

-Currently highlighted by numerous studies, the role, in this equation, of the bacterial world that we harbor (the microbiota) is of paramount importance.
+Currently highlighted by numerous studies, the role, in this equation, of the bacterial world that we harbour (the microbiota) is of paramount importance.